The Beautiful Bow, Calgary, Alberta

 The Bow office tower, headquarters of Encana and Cenovus in Calgary, Alberta, was named after the nearby Bow River and in recognition of the tower’s curving shape.
 The project is 59 stories high and has a gross area of 2,000,000 square feet, including 800,000 square feet of parking.
 The glass-and-steel building dominates the city’s downtown skyline and is the largest building in Canada west of Toronto.

-Cosentini, A Tetra Tech Company, has incorporated unique design features to maximize energy efficiency.
+Tetra Tech’s High Performance Buildings Group incorporated unique design features to maximize energy efficiency.
 Tetra Tech proposed and designed an underfloor air distribution system using air tower units, underfloor fan-powered boxes, and floor-mounted swirl diffusers to address energy efficiency, occupant comfort, and a substantial reduction in total ownership costs.

 Other major features included heat recovery systems, high-efficiency electrical chillers with variable speed drives, free cooling using plate and frame heat exchangers, high-efficiency boilers, integrated building management and control systems, and daylighting.